reubwn/hgt/README.md

 ## Note

-These methods are predictive!
+**Disclaimer.** These methods are predictive!
 Finding a candidate gene with high hU or AI or attached to a 'real' metazoan gene or with introns etc. does not necessarily mean that that gene has been acquired horizontally.
 Further tests would be required to provide further evidence for the evolutionary origin of each gene.
-You have been warned :-)

-### doi
+### Citing

+If you use these scripts and find them useful, please cite our bdelloid comparative genomics paper in [PLoS Biology](http://dx.doi.org/10.1371/journal.pbio.2004830).
 [![DOI](https://zenodo.org/badge/76456664.svg)](https://zenodo.org/badge/latestdoi/76456664)

 ---